Problems solved

 The solution

-(UX/IxD) - Redesigned user journeys (UX solution)
+- Redesigned user journeys (UX)

 Project details

-The Barclays Pingit app was a mobile payment solution that allows users to send and receive money instantly, using just a mobile number.
+The Barclays Pingit app was a mobile payment app that allowed users to send and receive money instantly, using just a mobile number.
 It offered a simple and secure way to make payments, split bills, and manage finances, without needing to share bank account details.
 While it was a standalone app (2015), the design team was involved in redesigning the mobile application to provide better user experience.

 Motion design